 When you use websites and apps, you don’t read every word on every page - you skim read and make assumptions.
 If a company wants to trick you into doing something, they can take advantage of this by making a page look like it is saying one thing when it is in fact saying another.
 You can defend yourself by learning about deceptive design on this site.View types of deceptive design ›

 Deceptive design is a rapidly growing area of research, particularly in the fields of Human Computer Interaction (HCI) and Law.
-We've put together a big reading list for you to get up to speed.View the reading list ›
+We've put together a big reading list for you to get up to speed.View the hall of shame ›

 We've collected about 400 examples in our hall of shame.
 The most commonly complained about companies are Google, Facebook, Amazon and LinkedIn.View the reading list ›